Back to Blog

 India vs International: Cost Comparison

-To appreciate why India dominates global app development outsourcing, consider the cost comparison for a medium-complexity app across different regions:
+Why does India dominate global app development outsourcing?
+Look at the cost comparison for a medium-complexity app across regions:

 Region Hourly Rate (USD) Medium App Cost (USD)